ArminGEtemad/PolyPyLive/README.md

 # PolyPyLive
-PolyPyLive is designed to seamlessly integrating SignalSnap with streaming devices such as TimeTagger, thus enabling real-time data acquisition and processing.
-Moreover PolyPyLive's architecture is crafted with compatibility in mind, allowing for the direct analysis of collected data and saved data in SignalSnap without the need for any modifications.
-This ensures a smooth workflow transition from real-time processing to in-depth analysis, providing a comprehensive toolset for measurement.
+PolyPyLive is designed to seamlessly integrate SignalSnap with streaming devices such as TimeTagger, thus enabling real-time data acquisition and processing.
+Moreover, PolyPyLive's architecture is crafted with compatibility in mind, allowing for the direct analysis of collected data and saved data in SignalSnap without the need for any modifications.
+It ensures a smooth workflow transition from real-time processing to in-depth analysis, providing a comprehensive toolset for measurement.

 ## Key Advantages

 - **Real-Time Analysis**: PolyPyLive is unique in its ability to calculate and display higher-order spectra as data is being acquired.
-- **Advanced Estimation Techniques**: The library employs SignalSnap which utilizes an unbiased cumulant-based estimator for general signals and a moment-based estimator for coherent signals, ensuring accurate spectral computation.
+- **Advanced Estimation Techniques**: The library employs SignalSnap, which utilizes an unbiased cumulant-based estimator for general signals and a moment-based estimator for coherent signals, ensuring accurate spectral computation.
 - **Enhanced Visibility**: Users can opt for an arcsinh scale for signal display, improving the interpretability of results in real-time.

 ## Testing and Readiness